qhan18/intraday-metastability/README.md

 The current run supports the claim that:

-> the pipeline can estimate and use potential-based regime features in a stable way
+> the pipeline can estimate and use potential-based regime features in a stable and interpretable way

 But it does **not yet support** the stronger claim that:

 > metastability-based features clearly improve short-horizon forecasting

-That makes this a promising research direction, but one that still needs a stronger empirical version.
+So the project has moved beyond the stage of being only an interesting idea, but it still needs stronger empirical lift before it becomes a standout quantitative research result.

 ---